wn-doolittle/caliper-spec/guides/implementation-guide.md

 * How often is a learner consuming course readings or videos?
 * What activities is a learner interacting with while taking an assessment?
 * Are learners annotating certain digital resources?
-* **TODO add better/more examples of how Caliper can be Used/link to Use Cases Section**

 With the answers to these questions in tow, decision makers can drive analysis that answers critical questions such as: